-Recent photos of Suri Cruise aged five sucking on a dummy caused headlines round the world.
+Recent photos of Harper Beckham aged five sucking on a dummy caused headlines round the world.
 While many people oppose the use of them altogether, there is no denying what a blessing the dummy is for many parents.
 Apart from being easy to replace if they get lost or damaged, they’re a wonderful way to help bub learn to self settle.

 But when should you ditch the dummy?
 And more importantly how can you do it in a way that minimizes stress for you and your little one?